 You also need to decide whether a physical or digital mood board is best for your purposes.
 Here’s how to approach each.

 Physical Mood Boards

 Physical mood boards typically work best for individual projects.
-Lugging a big poster board to client or coworker meetings can be tricky (though, not impossible).
+Lugging a big poster board to client or coworker meetings can be tricky (though not impossible).
 But if you’re a tactile person who works best with your hands, a physical mood board might become your default.

-One great thing about physical boards is you can display them in your office or workspace for a handy source of focus and inspiration.
+One great thing about physical boards is that you can display them in your office or workspace for a handy source of focus and inspiration.
 They also make great mementos of past projects.

 Collect your scissors, glue, tape, or any other adhesive you need to stick things to your board.
 Next, collect plenty of inspiring supplies to work with.
 Here are a few things you might want to try:

 Get creative and try to repurpose things you have around the house for this task.
 If it can stick to a board, you can use it!
 With time, you can build a mood board kit that’s ready to go whenever you are.